James Lenox

 James Lenox (August 19, 1800 – February 17, 1880) was an American bibliophile and philanthropist.
 His collection of paintings and books eventually became known as the Lenox Library and in 1895 became part of the New York Public Library.

+He inherited a fortune from his merchant father and spent much of his life amassing a collection of art and literature unparalleled in value.
+Lenox's collection included rare items such as the Gutenberg Bible.
+His library, valued at nearly a million dollars, stood on what is now the site of the Frick Collection.
+Lenox also generously donated to institutions like the Presbyterian Hospital and American Bible Society.
+He never married, and became increasingly reclusive after a broken romance.

 Early life

 Lenox was born in New York City on August 19, 1800.
 He was the only surviving son of six children born to Rachel (née Carmer) Lenox and Robert Lenox (1759–1839).
 His father was a wealthy merchant who was born in Kirkcudbright, Scotland, emigrated to America during the Revolutionary War, and settled in New York in 1783.
 Of his five sisters, four married and one remained single, like Lenox, throughout her life.

 His maternal grandfather was Nicholas Carmer, a New York cabinet maker.
 Upon his father's death in 1839, Lenox inherited a fortune of over a million dollars and 30 acres of land between Fourth and Fifth Avenues.
 A graduate of Columbia College, he studied law and was admitted to the bar, but never practiced.
 He retired from business when his father died.